hrishikesh-mahajan/GreenSoftware/SRS/SRS.md

 - Responsive design for seamless use across devices
   1. The user interface should adapt to different screen sizes, including desktops, laptops, tablets, and smartphones.
-  2. Utilize responsive design frameworks, such as Bootstrap or Flex box, to ensure a consistent and visually appealing experience across devices.
+  2. Utilize responsive design frameworks, such as Bootstrap or Flexbox, to ensure a consistent and visually appealing experience across devices.

 - Intuitive navigation for both roles
   1. Implement a clear and user-friendly navigation structure with logical menus and easy-to-use controls.